 Endorsed by Qualmark and having won multiple Tourism Awards, Spaceships’ efforts outside of offering vehicles for hire are nevertheless notable.
 Influenced by their previous eco-tourist approach when operating out of Australia, they run a community project in Akaroa which has helped reintroduce multiple native plant species, with almost 50,000 having been planted to this date.
 The public walkway that links together Akaroa and the town of Takamatua is also part of their doing.
 Their work in conjunction with the Department of Conservation has helped popularise DOC’s camping facilities, and they sponsor trapping, tagging and releasing of endangered species each year.
 Larger competitors, like Apollo and Britz, don’t put in nearly as much work in this area; Spaceships’ smaller size allows them to maintain a clear focus on these issues.
 Included in the rental price for all vehicles are free PDF guidebooks and the professionally-developed Spaceships, Travel App.
 Access to the Space Mates network — a community spread across New Zealand who can help out with deals, places to stay and local information — is also provided, along with discounts on selected activities.

+Spaceships’ modest selection of vehicles is not the largest among the fleets of their competition; however, they make up for this with much more affordable pricing than larger companies.
+Their most expensive model is the luxury Dream Sleeper, whereas the Rocket Budget is the most popular because of its very affordable rate.
 Each vehicle in the fleet has its own quirky ‘name’, usually in keeping with the Spaceships brand—Star Wars characters, superheroes, and scientific geniuses are included.
 With around 40 different vehicles, it can be something of a toss-up as to any particular hire’s age and kilometers clocked, some of them coming in at hefty hundreds of thousands.
 The majority, though, are in good condition.